 State of Hawaii

-Your Committee on Consumer Protection & Commerce, to which was referred S.B.
-No. 766 entitled:
+Your Committee on Labor, Culture and the Arts, to which was referred S.C.R.
+No. 98 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 766, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 766, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 98 and recommends its adoption.